Parents and Families

 Who is actually “in charge” of the fraternity or sorority?

 Fraternity and sorority members are elected to officer positions and manage the day-to-day operations of the organization.
 These officers are assisted by members serving on committees and by alumni serving as advisors.
 All of our fraternities and sororities are also part of an (inter) national organization that offers support, advice, and direction through paid professional staff members and regional volunteers.
-The Program Director for Fraternity and Sorority Affairs, Michele Peterson, is also employed to assist, educate, and monitor the activities of Greek organizations.
+The Assistant Director of Student Activities for Fraternity and Sorority Affairs, Sarah Pankratz, is also employed to assist, educate, and monitor the activities of Greek-letter organizations.

 Doesn’t it cost a lot of money to be in a fraternity or a sorority?

 Each fraternity or sorority is self-supporting through dues charged to members.
 In the first year of membership, a few one-time expenses are assessed.
-After those initial payments are made, your son’s or daughter’s expense will be the regular monthly dues.
+After those initial payments are made, your student’s expense will be the regular monthly dues.
 A variety of payment plans are usually offered and should be explored.

 Doesn’t being in a fraternity or sorority take a lot of time?